MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 The following new Access features are available when you deploy Access Services in SharePoint Server 2016:

 - Support apps for Office.
-For more information, see [Spice up your Access app with add-ins for Office](https://go.microsoft.com/fwlink/p/?LinkID=620215&amp;clcid=0x409).
+For more info, see [Spice up your Access app with add-ins for Office](https://go.microsoft.com/fwlink/p/?LinkID=620215&amp;clcid=0x409).

 - Access App Upgrade.
-For more information, see [Upgrade an Access app](https://go.microsoft.com/fwlink/p/?LinkID=620216&amp;clcid=0x4809).
+For more info, see [Upgrade an Access app](https://go.microsoft.com/fwlink/p/?LinkID=620216&amp;clcid=0x4809).

 - Download in Excel feature available for users to pivot Access tables.
-For more information, see [Introducing a new feature in Access 2013 web apps-Download in Excel](https://go.microsoft.com/fwlink/p/?LinkID=620218&amp;clcid=0x4809).
+For more info, see [Introducing a new feature in Access 2013 web apps-Download in Excel](https://go.microsoft.com/fwlink/p/?LinkID=620218&amp;clcid=0x4809).

 - With the improved Related Item Control, you can do the following:

-  - Choose from any existing view for the dialog box on the Related Item Control.
+  - On the Related Item Control, select from any existing view for the dialog.

   - Add a new item on the Related Item Control when the parent record isn't saved.

-  - Turn off the **Add link** at the bottom of the Related Item Control.
+  - At the bottom of the Related Item Control, turn off the **Add link**.

-- The Cascading Combo box is now available in Access.
-For more information, see [Introducing a new user experience feature in Access web apps: Cascading Controls](https://go.microsoft.com/fwlink/p/?LinkID=620219&amp;clcid=0x4809).
+- The **Cascading Combo** box is now available in Access.
+For more info, see [Introducing a new user experience feature in Access web apps: Cascading Controls](https://go.microsoft.com/fwlink/p/?LinkID=620219&amp;clcid=0x4809).

 ### Central Administration is no longer provisioned on all servers by default
 <a name="access"> </a>